-The raccoons in the eastern and southeastern parts of the country are the most frequently reported species with rabies in the U.S. If you get bitten or scratched by a raccoon, please go to your local medical facility as soon as possible.
+The raccoons in the eastern and southeastern parts of the country are the most frequently reported species with rabies in the U.S. If you get bitten or scratched, please go to your local medical facility as soon as possible.

 Raccoons that look sick or unsteady may be carrying rabies.
-It is a common myth that raccoons that are out during the day will be carrying rabies, but this is not true.
+It is a common myth that if you see one out during the day, it will have rabies, but this is not true.

-While rabies causes animals to change their normal behavior, raccoons may be out during the day for other reasons.
+While rabies causes animals to change their normal behavior, they may be out during the day for other reasons.

 A female looking after her young may go out to look for food for her young.
 In urban areas, raccoons are often seen during the day looking for food.

-Raccoons can also cause leptospirosis.
-This is caused by people coming into contact with the urine or feces of raccoons.
+Raccoons can cause leptospirosis.
+This is caused by people coming into contact with urine or feces of raccoons.
 Dogs are susceptible as they are known to drink water from the ground.

 Leptospirosis is also carried in the urine of rats and other wild animals.
-People with leptospirosis may suffer from severe headaches, muscle aches, and influenza-like symptoms.
-In severe cases, the liver and kidneys may suffer.
+Leptospirosis can cause severe headaches, muscle aches, and influenza-like symptoms.
+In extreme cases, the liver and kidneys may suffer.

 Raccoons also suffer from roundworms, which can also infect humans and other animals such as cats and dogs.
-The roundworm is found in the droppings of raccoons.
-If you have raccoons in the area, then children should be supervised while playing outside.
+Roundworm is found in raccoon feces.
+Children should be supervised while playing outside if you have raccoons in the area.

 Although a raccoon that visits your yard may seem cute and not initially dangerous, it can cause lots of damage.
-Destroyed flower beds, overturned trash cans, stolen fruits and vegetables are broken bird feeders are just the start of your problems.
+Destroyed flower beds, overturned trash cans, stolen fruits and vegetables, and broken bird feeders are just the start of your problems.

-Raccoons can get bolder in time if not adequately scared away.
-A raccoon that has gotten used to seeing you staring at them may move from your yard into your home.
+Raccoons can get bolder if not adequately scared away.
+A raccoon used to seeing you staring at them may move from your yard into your home.

-Along with the problems with the diseases they carry, once a raccoon gets into your house, it can cause extensive damage costing thousands of dollars.
+Along with the diseases they carry, once a raccoon gets into your house, it can cause extensive damage costing thousands of dollars.

 Raccoons can destroy your property from the inside.
-They will chew through pipes and cables, causing plumbing and electrical issues and leading to floods or even fires.
-They will also eat and trample insulation, destroy air ducts, and even damage the roof or walls.
+They will chew through pipes and cables, causing plumbing and electrical issues, leading to floods or even fires.
+They may eat and trample insulation, destroy air ducts, and even damage the roof or walls.

 To find a way into the property, raccoons may tear away wooden planks or take tiles off the roof.

-The next problem is with feces.
-Wherever the raccoon makes their den in your house will be contaminated, and with the risk of raccoon roundworm, this can be hazardous to your health.
+Another problem is with feces.
+Wherever the raccoon makes their den in your house will be contaminated, and the risk of roundworm can be hazardous to your health.

-The best way to scare a raccoon away is to make yourself large, step towards it, yell and clap your hands.
-If this doesn’t make the raccoon back away, throwing something in its general direction (but not at it) will typically make them run away.
+The best way to scare a raccoon away is to make yourself large, step towards it, and yell and clap your hands.
+If this doesn’t make the raccoon back away, throw something in its general direction (but not at it), and it will normally run away.

 If the raccoon does not respond, it may be sick or injured.
 Do not approach the animal, and contact your local wildlife department.